rashidch/Falling-Person-Detection/README.md

 # 1. Algorithm

-We collected videos of Falling Persons with 3 poses: `['Falling', 'Standing', 'Sitting']`.
+We collected videos of Falling Persons with 3 poses: `['Falling', 'Standing']`.

 The workflow of the algorithm is:
 *  Get the joints' positions by [OpenPose](https://github.com/ildoonet/tf-pose-estimation).